 It is important to take into consideration all of the factors such as monthly payment amount, credit impact and lawsuit potential when determining what the best option is for you to tackle you debt problems.
 It is recommended that you speak with an attorney or other professional who has experience in dealing with these types of issues so you can make an informed decision based upon your personal goals and circumstances.

 Get the free Legal guide, “Till Debt Do us Part.
 A Guide to Separating From Your Financial Past.”
 Download now!

 Bankruptcy as an Option

 Although you may not want to file a bankruptcy, our debt settlement attorneys recommend that at a minimum you understand all of your options.

-Call us at (303) 688-0944 for a consultation with a debt relief attorney.
+Call us at (303) 688-0944 for an assessment with a debt relief attorney.
 We can discuss your debt problems and possible bankruptcy and non-bankruptcy options available to you.